 Should lockdown measures be reintroduced, we will send out a further update via the landlord forum mailing list.
 Up to date information is also available on this news page.

 We have updated our HMO licence fees from 1 April 2020 to make the Stage 1 fee the same for all lengths of licence.
 The overall fees are not changing.
 If you have already paid a Stage 1 licence fee, the stage 2 fee you need to pay will not change.

 During the first quarter of 2019, we consulted on proposals relating to Additional Licensing across the city.
 This will require those HMOs which do not meet the criteria for Mandatory Licensing to be licensed.

 We also consulted on proposals relating to Selective Licensing in selected wards.
 This would require all non-HMO privately rented properties within the designated areas to be licensed.

 The consultation has now closed, and the results have been assessed by Cabinet and Full Council.
 Following the assessment, it was determined:

-As a consequence, from 4 May 2020, HMOs in Coventry comprising fewer than five persons will need to be licensed, as will certain properties that have been converted into self-contained flats ("Section 257 HMOs").
+As a consequence, from 4 May 2020, HMOs in Coventry comprising fewer than five persons now need to be licensed, as will certain properties that have been converted into self-contained flats ("Section 257 HMOs").
 You can find out more about property licensing.